bahodge/politech_coding_challenge/README.md

 - Build board so that is populates with defaults
 - Build row -> holds cells
 - Build cells -> holds coords and values (data objects)
+- Fill a cell with a specific value